QQxiaoming/quardCRT/docs/configuration.md

     The transparency of the entire application window, the value range is 0-100, 0 means completely transparent, 100 means completely opaque.

+### Transfer

+- Upload Directory

+    The default upload directory of the file transfer function, which is the directory where the file is uploaded by default when the user uses the file transfer function.

+- Download Directory

+    The default download directory of the file transfer function, which is the directory where the file is downloaded by default when the user uses the file transfer function.

+- X/Ymodem Send Packet Size

+    The size of the data packet sent by X/Ymodem, the default value is 128.

+- Zmodem Online

+    Check to indicate that Zmodem is online, and the file transfer function will use Zmodem to transfer files.

 ### Advanced

 Advanced configuration includes some advanced settings of QuardCRT.